Funding opportunity

 UKRI will fund 80% of the FEC.

-The fellow is expected to request a tailored package of resources, designed in partnership with their host organisation and partners, to enable them to achieve the objectives of their research agenda.
+You are expected to request a tailored package of resources, designed in partnership with your host organisation and partners, to enable you to achieve the objectives of your research agenda.
 The fellowship will provide salary support.

 Support for studentships through this investment will not be permitted, in line with other UKRI research grants.
 Student engagement should be realised through host organisation or stakeholder support, or collaboration with other training investments in the UK landscape such as the UKRI AI centres for doctoral training.